conterra/mapapps-devnet-blueprint/README.md

 # mapapps-remote-project-blueprint

-This project is a blueprint for starting a con terra developer network bundle.
+This project is a blueprint for starting a con terra developer network bundle

 ## Build